epics-base/pvxs/documentation/client.rst

 Data updates are returned as a valid Value.
 Events/errors are thrown as exceptions.

+An `pvxs::client::MonitorBuilder::event` callback is only invoked when the Subscription queue becomes not-empty.
+It will not be called again until `pvxs::client::Subscription::pop` has returned an empty/invliad Value.

 The special exceptions `pvxs::client::Connected`, `pvxs::client::Disconnect`, and `pvxs::client::Finished`
-have specific meaning for a Subscription.
+have specific meaning when thrown by `pvxs::client::Subscription::pop`.

 Connected
     Depending on `pvxs::client::MonitorBuilder::maskConnected` (default true).